iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.unitypoint.android.upth.virtualcare 5 reviews"/>
 </p>

+> Wonderful experience.
+Doc was very helpful with my problem and answered all questions i had.<br> :date: __2020-12-30 04:14:38__

 > Dr. Was great.
 Easy to understand and very knowledgeable when it came to understanding my anxiety.<br> :date: __2020-12-27 08:02:30__

 > This option is amazing.
 I was able to do a video conference call with a doctor who was efficient and to-the-pount.
 I got the help I needed that I would not have been able to get had the option of a video conference appointment not been available.<br> :date: __2020-12-12 22:03:48__